My Books

 Tristan, Isolt, and the Sea

-Sir Tristan’s assignment was to convey the lovely young Isolt to her husband-to-be, the older King Mark of Cornwall.
+Front_cover_TristanSir Tristan’s assignment was to convey the lovely young Isolt to her husband-to-be, the older King Mark of Cornwall.
 But a strange incident occurred on their voyage across the Irish Sea which transformed what might have been a quiet tale of marriage between royal houses into a complex and compelling love-story that has come down to us through the centuries in many versions.
 Here’s the most recent.

-Also available at the following local bookstores:
+At one time, this book was available at the following local bookstores:

 Bird and Beckett 653 Chenery St. (Glen Park), San Francisco